vegai/entsoe/.ai/PROJECT_OVERVIEW.md

 - Bidding zones have specific EIC codes (Energy Identification Codes) - these are standardized
 - Times are always in UTC
 - The API has rate limits - be considerate in tests
-- Price values are typically in EUR/MWh but can vary by zone
+- Price values are always in EUR/MWh for day-ahead prices (A44), regardless of zone's local currency
 - Some zones may not have price data available
 - Use minimal emojis in documentation and code
 - Keep documentation focused and avoid redundant information that can become stale